iCloud Shared Photo Library Albums Not Syncing? Why & Fixes

 Do folders sync in iCloud Shared Photo Library?

-No. A Shared Photo Library can make the same original-quality photos visible to participants, but it does not sync one person's nested folder tree to everyone else.
+No. A Shared Photo Library can make the same original-quality photos visible to participants, but it does not sync one person's folders to everyone else.

 Do Shared Albums reduce photo quality?